sanbir/p2p-lending-proxy/README.md

 **Key behaviors:**
 - Validates the P2P signer signature on every `deposit()` call
 - Creates a new ERC-1167 clone on first deposit, reuses on subsequent deposits
-- The same factory instance handles Aave, Compound, Morpho, Ethena, Resolv, and any future adapter
+- The same factory instance handles all protocol adapters simultaneously
 - Only `p2pOperator` can add new reference proxies or transfer the signer

 ### P2pYieldProxy (Base)